Bupterambition/kZMoonCommand/README.md

 Assuming that we have six diffent tasks to Operate,but there is quite a bit of inter-dependence among these tasks.For instance,`3` depends on the completion of `1 and 2`.`0`depends on the completion of`3 and  4`,final output depends on the completion of `0 and 5`.Such a complicated diagram with a traditional logic code to write will certainly be very confusing ,even considering the diffence between each callback thread and excuting thread , the program  will be more complex.

-if you use AwesomeCommand,it should like this:
+if you use kZMoonCommand,it should like this:

 ```objc
   RACSignal *signal_0 = [requestCMD createSignal];